 The call comes after the Centre Alliance spokesperson for Social Services raised allegations in Federal Parliament about serious systemic failings within the Commission raised by whistleblower former employees.

-These failings allege a culture of discouraging active investigations into reportable incidents; long delays in triaging a huge caseload of incidents; no assistance to improve compliance through education; insufficient training for frontline staff; no information sharing with state agencies and between teams within the Commission; and a directive not to make unannounced visits to care providers.
+These failings allege a culture of discouraging active investigations into reportable incidents; long delays in triaging a huge caseload of incidents; no assistance to improve compliance through education; insufficient training for frontline staff; limited information sharing with state agencies and between teams within the Commission; and a directive not to make unannounced visits to care providers.

 “It appears that the Commission is avoiding doing the job it has been specifically set up to do,” Rebekha said today.

 “The allegations shared with me suggest there is no appetite for proactive compliance and frankly the Commission seems to take a ‘hear no evil, see no evil’ approach to regulation.

 “I believe these allegations are backed by the interim report of the South Australian Government’s Safeguarding Taskforce into the shocking death of Ann Marie Smith.

 “The report found that the Commission was ‘unclear about the handling of reports of matters of concern’ with a ‘gap in undertaking proactive visits to vet the performance of providers’.

 “Having spoken to a number of former Commission employees, highly qualified individuals, I am deeply concerned that many more cases of abuse and neglect are continuing unchecked.

 “The regulatory framework exists for the Commission to do its job.

 “There needs to be an urgent review into why this is not happening because if there is no cop on the beat, providers have no incentive to maintain best practice.